Philippine Trademarks: Benefits, Rights, Registration and Maintenance

 How long is the mark protected by the Philippine trademark registration process?

-The mark is protected for ten years from the date of registration and is renewable for every ten years.
+The mark is protected for ten years from the date of registration and is renewable every ten years.

 A Declaration of Actual Use (DAU) is to be submitted to IPOPHL according to the following schedule: